plorentzos/Default-and-Market-Risk-Assessment-of-Public-US-Companies/README.md

 * Altman's Z score and VaR have very weak correlation.
 This is expected as VaR relies only one daily stock prices whereas Altman's Z score relies on yearly fundamental company values.
 Additionally, during periods of distress (CoVid-19) correlations between Z score and VaR are virtually zero.
 DD and VaR are negatively correlated since a decreasing DD means the firm gets closer to default which signifies increased credit risk, which in turn leads to higher potential losses (VaR).
 Also, during periods of distress(Covid-19) correlations between DD and VaR get less negative.
 Z-score and DD have positive correlation as they are both default risk measures, but the level of correlation is weak since they are built using different information sources and assumptions.

 ## How to Run
 1. Make sure you have Python 3.8+ installed in your personal computer.
-You can download it from https://www.python.org/downloads/
+You can download it from: https://www.python.org/downloads/
    ```bash
    python --version
 2. Clone the repository